 There are a total of 35 sites in the Port of Barcelona where an assessment of soil or groundwater characterisation has been carried out.
-Of these, as of 2022, remediation has been carried out at thirteen.

-The Port of Barcelona has a database of contaminated soils with information from more than 600 surveys carried out in the port area.
+Of these, as of 2023, remediation has been carried out at fourteen.
+Since 2020, the Port of Barcelona has had a database of contaminated soils with more than 1,400 records corresponding to the installation of 564 piezometers and 195 soundings carried out in the port area.